lemmingDev/ESP32-BLE-Gamepad/README.md

 # ESP32-BLE-Gamepad

 ## License
 Published under the MIT license.
-Please see license.txt
+Please see license.txt.

+It would be great however if any improvements are fed back into this version.

 ## Features